jannatulnayeem30/jannatulnayeem30/README.md

 setup.
 Therefore, our research focused on trying to minimize the effect of this class imbalance.
 We proposed a hybrid architecture which put together supervised learning and few-shot learning.
-For common class detection, we used a pre-trained MobileNet￾V2 as the base model of the classical supervised learning.
+For common class detection, we used a pretrained MobileNetV2 as the base model of the classical supervised learning.
 For Rare classes, a few shot learning model, Relation Network was responsible for detecting rare disease classes.
 Our proposed hybrid architecture achieved an average of 90% F1 score on